Doubledown11/Uni-Vegan-Cooking-Blog/README.md

 Utilized Django (Python), JavaScript, HTML, CSS and bootstrap.

+Created a users app which allows for users registration, sign in, and sign out.

 JavaScript was used to:
     give the site title a typewriter effect, give the site a dark mode,